The Evidence Engine

 EU DORA (Regulation 2022/2554)

-Mandatory since Jan 2025 · 5 pillars: ICT risk, incident management, resilience testing, third-party risk, information sharing
+In force since January 2025 · 5 pillars: ICT risk, incident management, resilience testing, third-party risk, information sharing

 EU AI Act (Regulation 2024/1689)